balusena/kubernetes-for-devops/11-Kubernetes ConfigMaps and Secrets/Kubernetes ConfigMaps and Secrets.md

 The declarative way involves defining a ConfigMap in a YAML file and then applying it using kubectl.
 This method is more suited for managing configurations as code and versioning.

-### 1. creating a ConfigMap named app-config with key-value pairs using YAML.
+### 1.creating a ConfigMap named app-config with key-value pairs using YAML.
 ```
 apiVersion: v1
 kind: ConfigMap